thomasbarkats/yasui/README.md

 ```

 `createServer` will create an http server and listen it.
-Use `yasui.createApp({ })`, that return an express application, if you want to perform additional operations on it before listening the server and use your own listening method.
+Use `yasui.createApp({ })`, that return an Express application, if you want to perform additional operations on it before listening the server and use your own listening method.

 Browse the [`src/examples`](./src/examples) folder to get a simple example of a server with Yasui, including controllers, services, middlewares, dependency injection, and error handling.
 Run it with `npm run example`.